-The U.S. credit card industry is moving to a more secure type of credit card—the EMV credit card, also called chip-and-PIN or chip-and-signature credit cards.
+The U.S. credit card industry has moved to a more secure type of credit card—the EMV credit card, also called a chip-and-PIN or chip-and-signature credit card.

-You may have already received a new card in the mail that looks like your old card, but has a metal square on the front above the card number (what you see is really a protective overlay for the chip).
+Your credit cards may have a metal square on the front above the card number (what you see is really a protective overlay for the chip).

-When you’re making a purchase with an EMV credit card at an EMV-enabled terminal, there’s a slot below the numeric keypad where you “dip” your credit card.
+When you’re making a purchase with an EMV credit card at an EMV-enabled terminal or card reader, there’s a slot below the numeric keypad where you “dip” your credit card.
 Place your credit card into the slot and follow the prompts on the screen.
-You must leave your card there until the transaction has processed; it’s not a swipe-and-go motion like with the magnetic strip.
+You must leave your card there until the transaction has been processed; it’s not a swipe-and-go motion like with the magnetic strip.

-If you’re at a terminal that is not EMV-enabled, whether you have an EMV credit card or not, you must swipe your card in one quick motion to complete the transaction.
+The transaction takes slightly longer to process than swiping your credit card for transactions.
+If you’re at a terminal that is not EMV-enabled, whether you have an EMV credit card or not, swipe your card in one quick motion to complete the transaction.

-Online purchases still require you to enter your credit card number, expiration date, security code, and billing address.
+Online purchases have the same process, even with EMV-chip credit cards.
+You still enter your credit card number, expiration date, security code, and billing address.

 A chip-and-PIN version of the EMV card has been used for years in other countries.
 These cards use chip technology and require the cardholder to enter a PIN for your credit card transactions, similar to what you do when you use your debit card as "debit."

 The U.S. credit card industry has moved primarily to chip-and-signature.
 The four major credit card issuers—Visa, Mastercard, American Express, and Discover—announced in 2018 that they would not require signatures, although retailers may independently request them.
 Some EMV credit cards issued in the U.S. have chip-and-PIN or a hybrid of signature and PIN capability.
 With debit cards, you have the option to enter your PIN or to complete as a "credit" transaction by skipping the PIN and signing your receipt.